SSWConsulting/SSW.Rules.Content/rules/ticks-crosses/rule.md

 ![Figure: Question #1 feedback - Option Others](ctf-1-options.png)

-**Verdict:** Compared with no sound, SSW people prefer video #1.
-Nearly 43% of SSW people prefer to have sound on the ticks and crosses.
-Of the 9 other responses, 2 of them prefer without sound, and the other 6 preferred with sound, but they all thought the sound lasted too long.
+After watching video #1, people preferred having a sound rather than having no sound.
+Of the 9 other responses, 6 preferred with sound but they all thought the sound lasted too long, 2 of them prefer without sound, and the other 1 didn't comment on the sound.

+The final results (including other) were:
+* 55% prefer to have sound
+* 31% prefer to have no sound
+* 14% prefer no ticks and crosses at all

-### Question #2 - Subtle sound or loud sound: Video Ticks and Crosses - Did you like them?
+### Results - Question #2 - Subtle sound or loud sound: Video Ticks and Crosses - Did you like them?

 ![](video-2-the-red-cross-with-the-right-size-and-subtle-sound.png)